hellproxy/system-safe/README.md

 class MyTest {
 ```

-You should now be able to get and set System properties in your tests as if they were being run in isolation.
+You should now be able to get and set System Properties in your tests as if they were being run in isolation.
 For
 example:

 ```java